paolobighignoli/Bayesian-Hierarchichal-Curve-Registration/README.md

 Data are a collection of observations regarding a one leg hoop over time for some people. <br/>
 They are divided into three groups: healthy people, people who had physiotherapy and people who had surgery. <br/>
 Unfortunately, we are not allowed to upload the original data-set, since these data are medical records.
-But for a better understand you can see the plotted curves in the folder [Plots](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/tree/main/Plots) under the name *gruppo_controllo*, *gruppo_fisioterapia*, *gruppo_surgery*. <br/> [Here](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Import_data.R) is the code we used to read and plot the original curves.
+But for a better understand you can see the plotted curves in the folder [Plots](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/tree/main/Plots) under the name *gruppo_controllo*, *gruppo_fisioterapia*, *gruppo_surgery*. <br/> Anyway, [Here](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Import_data.R) is the code we used to preprocess original data.

 In order to let you run the code we developed, we built up a set of fake-observations.
 You can find them in [Simulated Data](link).